otabuzzman/chartacaeli-app/README.md

 ```

 ## Model or Java updates
-After an update of the XSD model, a new Java representation must be generated.
-During compilation, Java reports various warnings or even errors due to deprecated or removed features.
-Because the work on Castor has long ended and newer Java standards are no longer supported.
+After an update of the XSD model, new Java source files must be generated.
+While compiling these, Java reports various warnings or errors due to deprecated or removed features.
+This is because the work on Castor has long ended and newer Java standards are thus not supported.
 Fixing these issues is a manual task.
 ```
+# remove old
 rm -r model
+# create new
 make model

 make classes # fix warnings and errors manually